 Humility escapes you.
 Because deep down, very deep down, you fear that you will never be enough.

 We need to forget what we think we are so that we can really BECOME what we are."Paulo Coelho

 There is only one remedy to overcoming blind spots.
 Radical self-awareness.

 Shine a light on your blind spots.
 Make the invisible visible.
 Invite frequent feedback.
 From the right people, not the wrong ones.
 Work with a therapist or a coach.
-Engage with communities where the engagement is never about your personal success.
-Where you can let go.
+Engage with support communities where the engagement is never about your personal success.

 Fewer blind spots will be your reward.
 More everyday ease.
 And you will, in the words of Paulo Coelho, BECOME more of what you are.